BND Hamburger Icon

 These remote features allow you to keep a log of where the device has been used and every time it’s accessed.
 If the device becomes lost or stolen, you’ll know where the device has last been used and if there was a failed login attempt.
 You can also remotely lock the device or even wipe the data from the device if it’s especially sensitive.

-VPNs for added protection
+How to use VPNs for added security protection

 Using public, unsecured Wi-Fi is risky and not recommended.
 While traveling, you may depend on free Wi-Fi offered at restaurants and other places, but it is generally a bad idea to connect with your work device to any open, unlocked Wi-Fi.